Webcomic / D20monkey

 - Curb-Stomp Battle: On one side is Sam, a skinny GM whose primary workout is going to the kitchen to get snacks.
 On the other is Mel's boyfriend, Grey, a weight-lifting jock who doesn't like people hitting on his girlfriend.
 You can guess how it goes.

 - Deal with the Devil: Well, not a devil, but Dallas made a deal with Larry the Dungeon Master to grant her success in the RPG industry.
-It's an odd example, though, because she was already more than smart enough to make the necessary product... it's just that no one would take her seriously as a girl gamer.
+It's an odd example, though, because she was already more than smart enough to make the necessary product... it's just that she believed no one would take her seriously as a girl gamer.

 - Disability Superpower: To compensate for his blindness, Charlie has worked on his other senses, particularly his sense of smell, which is so acute that he could tell that Brett and Jeanie weren't sleeping together.

 - Disappeared Dad: Brett was raised entirely by his mother, with his father absent through most of his life.
 They know where he is, though; it's just that Kris Kringle can't be Santa Claus and also raise a family, and both of them understand that.

 - Evil Twin: Klaus Kringle, to his brother Kris.